aka DON’T RIDE ON LATE NIGHT TRAINS, aka LAST STOP ON THE NIGHT TRAIN, aka TORTURE TRAIN, aka XMAS MASSACRE, aka THE NEW HOUSE ON THE LEFT

 Nice tagline.
 And nice list of alternate titles.
 Jesus.

 We start off with a Tim Buckley-esque song and a Santa beating.
-Then two very stupid young girls (Irene Miracle from Midnight Express and Laura D’Angelo) get on a train to go home to Italy from school in Germany during Christmas break.
+Then two young girls (Irene Miracle from Midnight Express and Laura D’Angelo) get on a train to go home to Italy from school in Germany during Christmas break.
 Too bad for them, they end up on a train with a couple of violent stowaways (Flavio Bucci and Gianfranco De Grassi).
 Even more unfortunate, those two stowaways end up crossing paths with a middle class woman (Macha Meril who looks like an older Kirsten Dunst) who is even more depraved than they are.